jp-peres/estagio_gantt/README.md

 # estagio_gantt

-## Gant chart with 2019-2020 internship RoadMap of tasks
+## Gantt chart with roadmap of tasks for the 2019-2020 MIEI internship @ Link Consulting

 ### How does it work?